Boat Batteries: Everything a Boat Owner Must Know About Marine Batteries

 Do you disconnect your battery before charging it with a Battery Tender?

 This is a simple question that has a complex answer.

 It is not necessary to disconnect your battery before charging it with a Battery Tender.

 However, these batteries perform similarly to any other batteries that you may have in some of your devices.
 Basically, what that means is that it may not be the best decision to keep a Battery Tender hooked up to your boat battery to try and keep it at 100% all the time.

 As we know, batteries experience a lot of power loss when they are constantly being charged.
 This same situation applies here.
 If you try to keep things plugged in all of the time, you may see a loss of performance down the road that certainly would not be ideal.

-That means that the Battery Tender will not cause any kind of damage once a battery is fully charged; it will simply send less power to the battery and it actually changes its “state” meaning that it will stop trying to power up the battery.
+That means that the Battery Tender will not cause any damage once a battery is fully charged; it will simply send less power to the battery, and it changes its “state,” meaning that it will stop trying to power up the battery.